rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

-sudo apt-get install libsndfile1 sudo apt-get install libsndfile1-dev sudo apt-get install libjack-dev
+sudo apt-get install libsndfile1 sudo apt-get install libsndfile1-dev sudo apt-get install libjack-dev sudo apt-get install libxrandr-dev

 Please make sure that the version of Csound you use is 6.03 or newer, otherwise you will get build problems.
 You'll also need to have the VST SDK.

 If you are having problems viewing fonts you should get the following package: